dotnet/source-build/Documentation/planning/arcade-powered-source-build/in-arcade.md

      keeps the logic inside MSBuild code.
    * We already need to be able to clone upstreams in `artifacts` for the "build dependencies from source" option.
 This can leverage that infrastructure.
+     The `darc clone` command provided by Arcade should fulfill this role.
    * It may not be necessary to create a fresh clone: this can be investigated as a perf optimization.
 2. Have the user first call `./build.sh [...]` with some args that bring down